velocyto-team/velocyto.py/doc/tutorial/cli.rst

 .. include:: ../substitutions/velocyto.txt

+But more useful information is found in the ``--help`` of each subcommand.
 You can further query for information on each subcommand by typing ``velocyto COMMANDNAME --help``.

 Alternatively you can visit the online :ref:`api description page <cliapi>` that includes usage information for all the subcommands.